 $ ls repos conf/ dav/ db/ format hooks/ locks/ README.txt

-With the exception of the README.txt
+With the exception of the README.txt and

-format
+format files,

 the repository directory is a collection of subdirectories.
 As